-During the phase-in period of July 1 2022 through January 1 2024, citations for GPLB use infractions shall not be issued.
+During the rebate period of July 1, 2022 through July 1, 2024, citations for GPLB use infractions shall not be issued.
 The focus during this time will be community outreach and public education.

-Citations will be issued by the Office of Code Compliance employees.
+Citations for GPLB use following July 1, 2024 will be issued by the Office of Code Compliance and not Hyattsville Police.